JeysonFlores/MAST-API-REST-Python-/README.md

 # Documentation
  <h3> Routes </h3>

+  - [POST] /signup ---------------- Send a JSON object with the new user information
   - [GET] /login ---------------------------   Send a JSON object with user & password and returns the sesssion token
   - [TOKEN_REQUIRED][GET] /about -------------------------   Return all the API's development information
   - [TOKEN_REQUIRED][GET] /stats -------------------------   Return the on-run API's stats